eebod/E-space-hashnode/clg6ng1o3000d09lb1keeaa0c.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1680864492972/23e870af-4f7b-4068-803f-07b3d982b1db.png align="center")

-➡️ | You open Whatsapp, and you get to the DM where you received the voice message from a friend.
+➡️ | You open Whatsapp, where you received a voice message from a friend.

-➡️ | You tap the download icon, and then WhatsApp sends a data request from the application through your phone, to the network mast your phone is connected to, either MTN, Airtel or GLO or any other ISP around the world.
+➡️ | You tap the download icon, and then WhatsApp sends a data request from the application through your phone, to the network mast your phone is connected to, managed by either MTN, Airtel, GLO or any other Telco.
 This request is transmitted as radio waves over the air from your phone to the network mast.

 ➡️ | The network mast receives the request and forwards it to the nearest base station, which serves as a gateway to MTN's core network.